LLAMA: The Low-Level Abstraction For Memory Access: Evaluation

 \subsection{All pairs n-body simulation}

 N-body simulations occur in a multitude of scientific domains, including protein folding, astrophysics or fluid dynamics.
 An n-body simulation computes the interaction between a set of particles subject to a force.
 The simulation runs in time steps consisting of two phases.
-Firstly, each particle \lstinline{pi}'s 3D velocity is updated based on the influence of all other particles \lstinline{pj}s' 3D positions and masses.
+Firstly, each particle's 3D velocity is updated based on the influence of all other particles' 3D positions and masses.
 This phase is called \lstinline{update} and is compute intensive.
 Secondly, each particle's position is updated based on its velocity.
 This phase is called \lstinline{move} and is memory intensive.

 We investigate a single threaded implementation here because we want to focus on the effects of local data representation.
 Furthermore, the n-body update usually consumes more time on compute than what is required for memory transfers between nodes.
 Runs with multiple threads on a shared memory machine have been conducted and show the expected scaling, which is linear for the compute-bound \lstinline{update}, and starts linear for \lstinline{move}, flattening with higher thread counts because the memory subsystem saturates.